tryin2bdeveloper/Devops_Group5/usecases/usecase-16.md

 Primary task.

 ## Preconditions
-Access to an up-to-date world population database.
+Access to a current with contain the world population database.

 ## Success End Condition
 A report that clearly presents population statistics distinguishing between people living in cities and those who do not.